phorsuedzie/irb-extension-loader/README.md

 irb environment (e.g. the rails application for which `rails console` was started).

-    plugin 'wirble'          # additionaly initialized Wirble
+    plugin 'wirble'          # additionaly initializes Wirble
     plugin 'my_web_service'  # which may read authentication credentials
                              # from a file and configure the base resource

+A plugin may be provided severaly options:
+   :only_if, :not_if         # if the plugin should (not) be activated in
+                             # certain environments - takes a boolean value
+                             # or a lambda
+   :config                   # will be returned to the plugin when it calls
+                             # `config`

-See next section for details on how to write a plugin.
+See the next section for details on how to write a plugin.

-Both extensions and plugins can be restricted to (not) being loaded, depending on a boolean value for the options `:only_if` and `:not_if`.
+Examples:

-    activate 'rake', :only_if => File.directory?(Dir.pwd + "/tasks")
+    library 'rake', :only_if => File.directory?(Dir.pwd + "/tasks")

-An extension can be declared as being 'local'.
-It will then be required from the plugins' subdirectory `lib`.

-Example:

-    activate 'funny_lib', :local => true
+    plugin_library 'wirble', :config => {:colorize => true}
+    plugin  'stdout_rails_log', :only_if => lambda {|helper| helper.rails?}

+Here,

+    plugin_library 'wirble'

 will load (require)

-    ~/.irb/plugins/lib/funny_lib.rb
+    ~/.irb/plugins/lib/wirble.rb

 (the plugins directory being `~/.irb/plugins`)